 Concept Ideation – Look at industry and consumer trends as well as a client’s target market to brainstorm new ideas for branding, products, menu items, and restaurant concepts.

-Consumer Insights and Development – Using customer insight to gain valuable information about a product and a brand, we work to understand the underlying motivations and feelings of consumers to ensure the success of a product.
+Consumer Insights And Development – Using customer insight to gain valuable information about a product and a brand, we work to understand the underlying motivations and feelings of consumers to ensure the success of a product.
 Also called consumer research, market research, and strategic planning.

 Central Location Testing (CLT) – Like it sounds, CLTs bring groups of people together to interact with a product and respond to a survey.
 Considered a quantitative test.
 At FDR, CLTs are often taste tests, but CLTs can be designed to meet any research need.